Cancellations at YVR airport, BC Ferries as heavy snow and extreme cold blankets B.C. - Comox Valley Record

-As snow, extreme cold and high winds wreak havoc on B.C., major roadways, as well as transportation around and out of the province are being greatly impacted.
+As snow, extreme cold and high winds wreak havoc on B.C., major roadways — and transportation around and out of the province — are being greatly impacted.

-Heavy snow blanketed much of that region overnight, covering parts of southern Vancouver Island under about 25 centimetres and Metro Vancouver is coping with as much as 15 centimetres.
-More snow is set to fall before easing later in the day.
+Heavy snow blanketed much of the region overnight Tuesday (Dec.
+20), covering parts of southern Vancouver Island under about 25 centimetres.
+Metro Vancouver is coping with as much as 15 centimetres.

-As of Tuesday morning (Dec.
-20), all incoming flights into Vancouver International Airport were cancelled.
+As of Tuesday morning, all incoming flights into Vancouver International Airport were cancelled.
 A number of flights leaving YVR have seen major delays or cancellations.

 Ferry sailings have also been cancelled due to the blizzard-like and freezing conditions.